 Just remember that the best methodology is the one that gives you the structure and mental support you need to get your projects out the door efficiently, with quality output.

-Originally published in April 2019, this article has since been updated with contributions from Emily Esposito.
+Originally published in April 2019, this article has also had contributions from Emily Esposito.
+It was most recently published in April 2022.